Construction Industry Scheme make NI contribution

 There are two components of the Construction Industry Scheme (CIS).
 One is being a ‘contractor’ and one being a ‘subcontractor’.

-If you are engaging other self-employed workers doing construction work then you are a contractor and must register under the CIS.
+If you are engaging other self-employed workers doing construction work then you are a contractor.
+You must register under the CIS construction industry scheme.
 There is more information on how to register for the CIS as a contractor on GOV.UK.

 As a self-employed worker.
 It is more likely that you will engage, or taken on, by a contractor to perform some construction work.
 This will mean you are a subcontractor.
 If you are a subcontractor then you can choose whether or not to register under the CIS.